cvijoviclab/cdc42_ClassicalAndNonClassicalTuringConditions/README.md

 1. [Gmsh](https://gmsh.info/) [9] is used to generate the finite element meshes,
 2. [ParaView](https://www.paraview.org/) [8] is used for visualising the concentration profiles of active cdc42 during the polarisation process.

-A more detailed descritption of how Gmsh was used in this repositry can be found in the README.md file in the folder "Code/GenerateFEMmesh_GmshAndPython" and a more detailed description of how Paraview was used in this repositry can be found in the folder ""
+A more detailed descritption of how Gmsh was used in this repositry can be found in the README.md file in the folder "Code/GenerateFEMmesh_GmshAndPython" and a more detailed description of how Paraview was used in this repositry can be found in the README.md in the "Results"-folder.